 The main factors you should be aware of are:

 - Age (some adult DXM products are unsuitable for children)

 - Method of consumption (tablets, pills, or liquids)

-Now, having taken these factors into account, these are the generally recommended dosages for adults and children with each of their consumption methods.
+Now, having considered these factors, these are the generally recommended dosages of DXM lozenges:

 Generic & Brand Name Versions

 As mentioned before, DXM is an active component in over 100 medications.

 DXM is available in some of the following brand names: